ScarWann/ScarWann/README.md

-- I’m @ScarWann, a Ukrainian student trying to get into programming
+- I’m Oleksii, a Ukrainian student trying to get into data science
-- I have some experience with: Python, C++, C, Bash, HTML, CSS and JS.
-Most familiar with Python and its many libraries (numpy, mpl, scikit, pandas, numba, etc.)
+- I have some experience with: Python, C++, C, Bash, SQL, HTML and CSS.
+Most familiar with Python and its many libraries (numpy, scikit, numba, etc.)
 - Running Ubuntu daily, planing on switching to Arch (and/or Debian) soon